schuchert/schuchert.github.io/_posts/2021-10-21-HowYouLookAtIt.md

 ---

 {::options parse_block_html="true" /}
-## "Oh, there's more pink than I realized" - The Wife
+## "Oh, there's more pink than I realized" - My wife

 She needed a picture as background for her Pintober series on Instagram.